Subjects of Russia

 ISO 3166-2 Newsletter Number I-9 was published on 2007-11-28.
 It shows the new status of Kamchatka and Perm' territories.

 FIPS 10-4 Change Notice 12, dated 2007-06-11, has FIPS codes changes for Krasnoyarsk.
-The table has been updated accordingly.
 There is also a new country code PJ to designate the four southern Kuril Islands which I have assigned to Sakhalin region, and which are claimed by Japan.

 ISO 3166-2 Newsletter number I-7 was published on 2005-09-13.
 The only change affecting Russia was to add the local language name to one okrug, changing it to "Khanty-Mansiyskiy avtonomnyy okrug [Yugra]".
 I understand that this name became official in 2003.

 International standard ISO 3166-2 was published on 1998-12-15.
 It superseded ISO/DIS 3166-2 (draft international standard).
 For Russia, the draft standard showed 89 divisions of six different types.
 The final standard shows the same 89 divisions, but several of their codes were changed.
 The ISO codes for two divisions of Russia - Altay territory and Gorno-Altay republic - were accidentally interchanged in "Administrative Subdivisions of Countries".
-A number of divisions had the wrong time zone listed in the book.
-All of these problems have been fixed in the table below.
-Boldface entries indicate changes that should be made to the book.
+A number of divisions also had the wrong time zone listed in the book, but several of the time zones have been changed since then, so the list in the book would be outdated anyway.

 Country overview: